 Wintertime is Kapha season.
-So, if you are a Kapha – Pitta or Kapha – Vata or even Kapha – Pitta – Vata tri - dosha, read here about a few tips of how you can tackle the winter with yoga and enjoy a Kapha Yoga Flow that leads to more energy.
+If you are a Kapha – Pitta or Kapha – Vata or even Kapha – Pitta – Vata tri - dosha, read here about a few tips of how you can tackle the winter with yoga enjoy a Kapha Yoga Flow that leads to more energy.

 The Kapha dosha is made up of the elements of water and earth.
 If we mix water with earth, we get mud.
 In the body, in excess, instead of mud, it transforms into excess mucus or phlegm and can lead to congestion, that is a cold.